Wind at My Back: Season 2

 Season 2 is set in 1933–1934.
-Honey marries school teacher Max Sutton (who had clashed with May Bailey over inviting out-of-town hobos to the local shelter which she directs), they move into the New Bedford hotel, and she opens a beauty parlor on Main Street.
+Honey marries school teacher Max Sutton (who had clashed with May Bailey over inviting out-of-town hobos to the local shelter which she directs), they move into the New Bedford hotel, and she opens a beauty parlor on Main Street, after May expelled her business from the house.
 Hub stays temporarily on a farm during haying season.
-Grace works at the town's radio station, leading to several humorous situations.
+Grace works at the town's radio station, managed by the hotel keeper's catty wife, leading to several humorous situations.
 The Silver Dome Mine experiences financial problems, and a mining accident - blamed on Robert Bailey - which kills and blinds some workers.
 May's old boyfriend returns to town and opens a pawnshop with his tomboy granddaughter, who becomes Fat's companion in various minor mischief.
-The season ends as the mine is shut down, and Grace and Del Sutton (Max's immature bum of a brother, working as an auto mechanic) starting a very rocky romance, after her earlier fiancé had left town.
+The season ends as the mine is shut down, and Grace and Del Sutton (Max's immature bum of a brother, working as an auto mechanic) starting a very rocky romance, after her earlier fiancé, a salesman, had left town for better opportunity.

 Season 3

 Season 3 is set in 1934–1935.
 May Bailey is able to reopen the mine, but she changes operations to nickel instead of silver.
 Shady bankers and developers try to swindle her, and a clergyman absconds with the homeless shelter's funds.
 Meanwhile, her daughter Grace continues her search for love after Del Sutton leaves town.
 Hub comes of age, and falls in love with Alice MacFarlane, whose father was blinded by the mining accident.
 May's oldest son Bob resigns from the mine office, moves to Toronto with Toppy and their daughter, but then becomes separated from his wife Toppy, who moves back alone to New Bedford.
-Meanwhile, Honey, trying to help unfortunate people, falls ill from influenza and pneumonia and must leave town for medical treatment.
+Meanwhile, Honey, trying to help unfortunate people, falls ill from contageous influenza and pneumonia and must leave town for medical treatment.

 Season 4

 Season 4 is set in 1935–1936.
-Max is struggling to support four children on his own while Honey is still away at a sanitorium.
-Grace grows closer to school teacher Jim Flett while exploring journalism, and eventually he kisses her in the last episode of the season.
-Hub is thrilled that Alice MacFarlane has returned to town but finds that she became pregnant while in Toronto.
-Fat develops a friendship with Jim's son Pritchard.
+Max is struggling to support four children on his own while Honey is still away at a tuberculosis sanitorium.
+May suffers a stroke and receives home therapy.
+Grace grows closer to widowed school teacher Jim Flett while exploring journalism, and eventually he kisses her in the last episode of the season.
+Hub is thrilled that Alice MacFarlane has returned to town, but finds that she became pregnant while away in Toronto.
+Fat develops a friendship with Jim's precocious son Pritchard.
 In the process of a divorce, Toppy finds she is shunned by the other women in town.
 A recast Honey returns to town with a clean bill of health.